InsightEdge/insightedge-examples/README.md

 ## Introduction

-[InsightEdge](http://insightedge.io/) is a Hybrid transactional/analytical processing platform built on top of Spark and Data Grid.
+[InsightEdge](http://insightedge.io/) is a Hybrid transactional/analytical processing platform built on top of Spark and GigaSpaces Data Grid.

 This project contains examples of how standard Spark applications can use Data Grid for different purposes.